 Earnings Estimate: $150+ million.

-Based on the sheer number of movies Ferrell has made, I’m guessing the $100 million Will Ferrell net worth estimate is on the low side.
+Based on the sheer number of movies Ferrell has made, I’m guessing the $160 million Will Ferrell net worth estimate is on the low side (similar to Steve Carell and Jimmy Fallon).
 I’m not certain, but it seems that way.

 Based on what we do know, it seems like Ferrell has made some smart investments:

 - Owns real estate in LA